MelissaOBrienJC/WordADay/README.md

 # Angular Web Application WordADay

 Angular Web Application to teach a new word every day of the year.
 This application is hosted in Azure as an App Service.
+Word pronunciation via Azure function utilizing Microsoft Cognitive services for speech.

 ## Demo